WaterlessPiano2/Portfolio/pages/posts/pragueHckerHouse.md

 ## Food and Drink

-One of the highlights of the week was the amazing food and drinks I got to consume.
-It was expecially good so we don't have to go out and hunt for food and spend more time building, networking and exchanging ideas.
+One of the week's highlights was the fantastic food and drinks I got to consume.
+It was especially good so we didn't have to go out and hunt for food and spend more time building, networking and exchanging ideas.

-There was a bar with unlimited soft drinks and caffeine all day and unlimited alcohol from afternoon.
-All for free.
+There was a bar with unlimited soft drinks and caffeine all day and alcohol from the afternoon, acting as a catalyst for networking.
-Breakfast nibbles at the bar and open buffet food was available for lunch and dinner, which was all local high quality and tastiy food.
+Breakfast nibbles at the bar and open buffet food were available for lunch and dinner, all local high quality and tastiy food.
 And again all for free.

 Also in the 3 partys we attended, there again unlimitied free food and alcohol.
 I tried caviar for the first time in one of these events.